 The purpose of this website is to publish research, ranging from genetics to theology, that provide the reasons for holding our view that, for some individuals, homosexuality is natural.
 We hope that these reasons will reassure seekers and help critics change their way of thinking.

 At first sight, female and male physical makeup seem to dictate that bonding can only take between individuals of the opposite sex?
 However, scientific studies come to a different conclusion.
 Read more.

 Some passages in Sacred Scripture, notably in Leviticus and in the letters of St Paul, seem to condemn homosexuality.
 Should that not provide definite guidance for Christians?
 However, a correct interpretation of these texts proves differently.
 Read more.

-There are strong beliefs in certain Christian circles that declare homosexuality directly forbidden by the Creator.
+There are strong beliefs in certain Christian circles that declare homosexuality directly forbidden by God.
 It goes counter to Natural Law, they say, and is intrinsically evil.
 But what is Natural Law?
 Read more.